 If you have a Sales Navigator, finding these companies is a piece of cake.
 Simply go to Account filters, and under Spotlights, select Job Opportunities.

 LinkedIn Sales Navigator will then list company names.
-You can also narrow your search by selecting other filters, such as Company size or Technology used.
+You can also narrow your search by selecting other filters, such as Company headcount or Technologies used..
 This advanced search will help you find your ICP with the buying signal.

 If you are a free or Premium LinkedIn user, you can find these companies by navigating to the LinkedIn search field.
 Type in the job title, select Jobs and use other filters to narrow your search.
 Then, go through company names and mark them down in your CRM to find key decision-makers later on.